 They've since done up the front but these providers of the low-priced and pliable have already been seen in Arbroath, Blairgowrie, Elgin, Inverness, Nairn and Stonehaven, not that they've become an obsession, but isn't MacPlastic™s much more apt, surely?

 This was an Indian restaurant but is now filed in the permanently closed category.
-It's worthy of a mention, perhaps, because this was the best since Totnes and this pair provided them with 70% of their takings during a 3-night stay.
+It's worthy of a mention, perhaps, because this was the best since Totnes and this pair provided them with 70% of their takings during a three-night stay.

 The owner had relocated from Aberdeen for the cheaper rents and if anybody knows if and where he has hopefully reopened, that's next year's summer holiday sorted, thanks.